Ba5ik7/ngx-workshop/README.md

 <img src="images/mongodb-compass.png" width="700" />

 ### Configuring MongoDB Compass
-Connect to the localhost instance, create a new database named workshop-viewer, and then create four new collections:
+Connect to the localhost instance, create a new database named `workshop-viewer`, and then create four new collections:

 - categories
 - sections